mit-rss/wall_follower/README.md

 From now on your lab deliverables will consist of two parts; a presentation and a lab report.
 Make sure that in each you demonstrate your ability to

-- Log into the physical car and manually drive.
+- Log into the physical car, manually drive and visualize the laser scan.
 - Autonomously drive the racecar with your wall following code.
 - Prevent crashes using your safety controller while maintaining flexibility.

 Use of video, screen shots, etc. is highly recommended.
 Make quantitative and qualitative evaluations of your resuls.

+The presentation will happen during Monday's lecture.
+The lab report is due TODO.